Susan Leal

 Susan Leal (born October 11, 1949) is an American water utility consultant and the co-author of the book Running Out of Water.
-Formerly, she was the General Manager of the San Francisco Public Utilities Commission, San Francisco Treasurer, and a San Francisco Supervisor.
+Formerly, she was the General Manager of the San Francisco Public Utilities Commission, San Francisco Treasurer, and a San Francisco supervisor.

 Early life and education

-Leal was born the youngest of three on October 11, 1949 to Mexican immigrant parents in San Francisco.
+Leal was born the youngest of three on October 11, 1949, to Mexican immigrant parents in San Francisco.
 She grew up in Eureka Valley.
 Leal graduated from Presentation High School in 1967; the Catholic prep school was founded in 1915 by the Sisters of the Presentation, and it closed in 1991.
 (The site is now part of the campus of University of San Francisco).

 Leal attended University of California, Berkeley, where she received a bachelor's degree in economics in 1971 and a Juris Doctor in 1975.
 San Francisco Supervisor Bevan Dufty was a classmate of hers at Cal.

 Career

 After graduation, Leal worked for IBM's legal department.
-From 1976 to 1982, Leal served as staff attorney for the United States House Committee Interstate and Foreign Commerce subcommittee.
-In 1982, she served as senior consultant to the California State Assembly's Committee on Ways and Means, under Assembly Speaker Willie Brown.
+From 1976 to 1982, Leal was a staff attorney for the United States House Committee Interstate and Foreign Commerce subcommittee.
+In 1982, she was a senior consultant to the California State Assembly's Committee on Ways and Means under Assembly Speaker Willie Brown.
 In 1985, Leal became vice-president of a health care management company.

 San Francisco elections

-Leal was appointed to the San Francisco Board of Supervisors in June 1993 by mayor Frank Jordan.
+Leal was appointed to the San Francisco Board of Supervisors in June 1993 by Mayor Frank Jordan.
 She was re-elected the following year to a four-year term.
-While serving on the Board, she chaired its Finance Committee.
+While on the Board, she chaired its Finance Committee.

 From 1997 to 2004, Leal served as Treasurer of San Francisco, the City and County's banker and chief investment officer, winning re-election in 2001.
 Her duties as Treasurer also included managing all tax and revenue collection for San Francisco as well as managing billions of dollars in short-term revenue.
 She introduced the first socially responsible investment portfolio among California’s 58 counties.
 Her socially-responsible portfolio’s return on investments surpassed the other 57 other California counties during her tenure.
 She helped increase tax collection rates, including a 91% increase in delinquent revenue collection, representing tens of millions in additional revenue.
 Leal spearheaded the city's e-commerce initiative, which was named one of the top e-government projects nationwide and helped launched the nation's first audio ATM for the visually impaired.

 Leal was a candidate in the 2003 San Francisco mayoral election.
-She lost in the general election and endorsed Gavin Newsom, who later won, in the runoff election.
+She lost in the general election and endorsed Gavin Newsom, who later won in the runoff election.